petuum-inc/poseidon-release/Quick_Tutorial.md

 This is a quick tutorial to run a distributed poseidon task on both CPU and GPU.
 In this tutorial, we will use [CIFAR-10](http://www.cs.toronto.edu/~kriz/cifar.html), which is a common benchmark in machine learning for image recognition using convolutional neural network(CNN).
 More detailed instructions on how to get started available at: [https://www.tensorflow.org/versions/r0.10/tutorials/deep_cnn/](https://www.tensorflow.org/versions/r0.10/tutorials/deep_cnn/).

 ## Data Downloading
 The dataset will be downloaded automatically when you run the training code.
+In other words, the dataset is shared in the server across network.
+You can also put your dataset in a distributed file system or in the same system path.

 ## Training